-It shall be the duty of every officer, employee, department, and agency of the City to cooperate with the Office in any investigation undertaken pursuant to this Chapter.
+It shall be a condition of employment for every officer, employee, department, and agency of the City to cooperate with the Office in any investigation undertaken pursuant to this Chapter.
 Any employee or appointed officer of the City who violates any provision of this Chapter shall be subject to discipline, including but not limited to discharge, in addition to any other penalty provided in this Chapter.

-2-78-145 Reports open to public inspection.
+2-78-145 Final reports - Open to public inspection.

-All Final Summary Reports of the Office shall be posted on the Office's website and open to public inspection, except to the extent that information contained therein has been redacted because it is exempted from disclosure by the Illinois Freedom of Information Act or any other applicable law.
-Such reports, as redacted, shall be posted on the Office's website and open to public inspection, along with the response of the Superintendent thereto, if any, promptly after, but not before, the process set forth in Section 2-78-130(a) is completed and disciplinary charges, if any, are served on the employees in question.
-The Office also shall provide a copy of the report to the complainant, if there is one.
+All Final Reports of the Office shall be posted on the Office's website and open to public inspection, except to the extent that information contained therein is exempted from disclosure by the Illinois Freedom of Information Act or any other applicable law.
+Upon posting a Final Report, the Office shall provide notice to the complainant, if there is one, providing instructions to enable the complainant to access the report.